Individual-1/mahjong-server/README.md

 Misc questions
 * How do we handle someone leaving a room, do we kil the room for everyone?
+    * Pause game until player requirements met, user can rejoin?
 * How do we detect a disconnect?
-    * keepalive pings?
+    * keepalive pings? -> user doesnt check in for X minutes then other users in a room get option to remove player